|

 Marks & Spencer's merchandise.
 The fabled Khyber

 Pass, sprinkled with tiny army forts, is nearby.
+North of Peshawar is the district of Swat,

 reckoned to have the loveliest scenery in Pakistan's